On isometry and isometric embeddability between ultrametric Polish spaces: Open problems

 In the previous question one can equivalently replace $\sqsubseteq_{\alpha}$ with $\sqsubseteq^\star_{\alpha}$.
 For completeness this is immediate from Lemma \ref{lemmaequivalence}.
 For invariant universality this follows from the observation after Definition \ref{def:cB} and the fact that one can sharpen the argument of the proof of Lemma \ref{lemmaequivalence} to show that each of $\sqsubseteq_{\alpha}$ and $\sqsubseteq^\star_{\alpha}$ classwise Borel embeds into the other one.

 To the best of our knowledge, the techniques to prove that an analytic quasi-order $S$ is not complete are the following: show that $S$ is combinatorially simple (e.g.\ a wqo); show that $S$ is topologically simple (i.e.\ Borel); show that the equivalence relation $E_S$ is simple (e.g.\ almost all its equivalence classes are Borel).
 None of these apply to $\sqsubseteq_{\omega+2}$.
-In fact, combinatorially already \( \sqsubseteq_{\omega+1} \) (which is not complete for analytic quasi-orders) is very complicated because it embeds all partial orders \( P \) of size \( \omega_1 \)\footnote{To see this, use that fact that by~\cite{Parovicenko1963} any such \( P \) can be embedded in the relation \( (\pow(\omega), \subseteq^*) \) of inclusion modulo finite sets, together with the chain of reducibilities \( {(\pow(\omega), \subseteq^*)} \leq_B {(\pow(\omega), \subseteq)^{\cf}} \leq_B {\sqsubseteq_{\omega+1}} \).
-The same argument also shows that it is not possible to answer negatively the subsequent Question~\ref{q:powominjinj} using only combinatorial arguments.} (and thus, assuming the Continuum Hypothesis, the quotient order of any quasi-order on a standard Borel space).
+In fact, combinatorially already \( \sqsubseteq_{\omega+1} \) (which is not complete for analytic quasi-orders) is very complicated because it embeds all partial orders \( P \) of size \( \omega_1 \) (and thus, assuming the Continuum Hypothesis, the quotient order of any quasi-order on a standard Borel space).
+To see this, use the fact that by~\cite{Parovicenko1963} any such \( P \) can be embedded in the relation \( (\pow(\omega), \subseteq^*) \) of inclusion modulo finite sets, together with the chain of reducibilities \( {(\pow(\omega), \subseteq^*)} \leq_B {(\pow(\omega), \subseteq)^{\cf}} \leq_B {\sqsubseteq_{\omega+1}} \).
+The same argument also shows that it is not possible to answer negatively the subsequent Question~\ref{q:powominjinj} using only combinatorial arguments.
 Moreover, \( \sqsubseteq_{\omega+2} \) is not Borel by Theorem \ref{th:sumup}(2), and its associated equivalence relation contains (many) non-Borel classes, as shown in the proof of Theorem \ref{th:sumup}(4).

 A possible way to obtain a positive answer to Question \ref{q:main} is to answer positively the following question:

 \begin{question} Is \( ((\pow(\omega), {\subseteq})^{\inj})^{\inj} \) complete/invariantly universal for analytic quasi-orders? \end{question}